red-hat-storage/ocs-ci/docs/workarounds.md

 Workaround removal issue: [ocs-ci #438](https://github.com/red-hat-storage/ocs-ci/issues/438)

-Note that this example has on problem: the root cause issue is not linked, and so we don't know when we can safely remove the workaround.
+Note that this example has one problem: the root cause issue is not linked, and so we don't know when we can safely remove the workaround.